 Jeju is a must but you can enjoy the blooms all over the country, especially in the botanical gardens or during the many local festivals.

-But winter can be charming despite the cold.
+But the Korean winter is charming despite the cold.
 The sky is often very sunny and blue, and any cafe or restaurant has a pile of blankets to make you feel at home.
-You might also want to try one of the locals’ favorite activities: enjoy an ice cream bucket with lovers, family, and friends in the evening!
+There are many indoor activities to do, like going to the sauna (jjimjilbang), visiting shopping malls, or taking pictures in the many self-photo studios.
+You might even want to try one of the locals’s favorite activities: enjoy an ice cream bucket with lovers, family, and friends in the evening!

-Korea also has many winter sports to offer, especially in the Gangwon-do region where the Winter Olympics were held in 2018.
-You can also try your luck in Jeju because it snows thick there and you can go hike the beautiful Hallasan mountain covered in snow.
+The best thing about winter though is the snow.
+Ski and snowboarding are a popular local activity.
+Korea has pretty nice slopes and so many ski resort, especially in the Gangwon-do region where the Winter Olympics were held in 2018.
+You can also try your luck in Jeju because it snows particularly thick there and you can go hike the beautiful Hallasan mountain covered in snow.

 You want to work remotely in Korea, but you’re not sure when?
-This season guide will tell you when the weather is gorgeous, when it gets extreme, and how to enjoy your time to the fullest.
+This season guide will tell you the best moments to travel to Korea and how to enjoy your time to the fullest.

 Here's all you need to know!

-The best seasons are autumn and spring.
-They both have temperatures oscillating between 20°C / 68°F and 30°C / 86°F and nature wears its most amazing colors.
+Autumn and Spring both have temperatures oscillating between 10°C (50°F) and 25°C (77°F) and nature wears its most amazing colors.

 Autumn, from mid-September to mid-November, is a crowd favorite with its gold, red and orange gradients.
 All the green trees turn a new leaf around the end of October so that’s one of the ideal moments to enjoy the country.
 You can easily take week-end trips to go to festivals and hike mountains - or stay in Seoul where there'll also be a lot to see.